Amalgam Why We Choose Not To Use It

 Is Amalgam-Removal Dangerous?

-Mercury is given off over a long time and some is absorbed into various body tissues.
+Mercury is given off over a long time and some are absorbed into various body tissues.
 The brain and kidneys appear to be favourite places, but it can vary for different people.

 As the mercury coming out of amalgam fillings is gradually given off and absorbed by body tissues, there is a kind of pressure, pushing the mercury through the body into as even a distribution as possible until it reaches an equilibrium.